 Since 2020, Waves of Grief has supported thousands of people across the globe through monthly Second Sunday gatherings, immersive retreats, and community-based grief circles.

-Our programs are grounded in somatic and eco-therapy modalities and constructivist loss theories, offering a holistic and embodied approach to grief care.
+Our programs are grounded in somatic and eco-therapy modalities and constructivist loss theories, offering a holistic, fluid and embodied approach to grief care.
 Nature provides a powerful, non-traditional setting to tend to both personal and collective grief.
-By gathering at the ocean’s edge, we invite participants to connect with themselves, with others, and with nature in meaningful, restorative ways.
+By gathering at the ocean’s edge, we invite people to connect with themselves, with others, and with the ocean in meaningful, restorative ways.
+We believe that grief and loss is the most universal human experience, and is something that needs to be held in community.
+Our hope is for individuals to feel less alone in their grief, to foster a sense of community, to inspire play joy and connection through the ocean while creating new meaningful experiences in integrated grief.

-We offer a natural space to honor loss, share stories, and move through grief together.
-Our aim is to foster connection, comfort, and belonging while creating new experiences in integrated grief.
+We offer a natural space to honor loss, share stories, and move through grief in the waves together.
 We hope that those who participate in Waves of Grief™ begin to develop their own sustainable therapeutic processes in nature, supported by the community we cultivate through every program.

-We are remembering and reimagining what grief care can look like: rooted in the earth, carried by the ocean, and held in the strength of community.
+We are remembering and reimagining what grief care can look like: rooted in the earth, carried by the ocean, and held in the strength of community!

 Our Roots

 Waves of Grief became one of the world’s very first ocean community-based support organizations to reduce loneliness and isolation in grief during COVID-19’s early, most traumatic days.
-Led by Kelsey Ellis and Dana Marie Ahmed (Nielsen) of Wild Women Therapy our program was featured in National Geographic’s documentary “Impact”, where Kelsey told her personal story of the loss of her twin sister.
+Led by Kelsey Ellis and Dana Marie Ahmed (Nielsen) of Wild Women Therapy our program was featured in National Geographic’s documentary “Impact”, where Kelsey told her personal story of the loss of her twin sister, and healing amongst the waves.
 Impact is currently featured on the National Geographic channel and Disney + in 142 countries and 78 languages.
 In 2022 Waves of Grief became their own entity to expand inclusion and access to this model of care, while honoring their roots at Groundswell Community Project and SD Pain & Trauma Institute.
 Since 2020 Waves of Grief programs have grown calling in heart work and meaning after loss.

 Waves of Grief was sought after by the US Surgeon General Dr. Vivek Murthy and presented at International Surf Therapy 2022 Conference.
 Now with 12 sites and partners around the world, in community we continue to offer accessible ocean therapy programs to support individuals and communities moving through grief and loss.
 Together we continue to find meaning in order to keep leaning into the world after loss, to keep moving waves of grief through the psyches of our bodies, and to integrate it.